 In late 2009, Meebo co-founder Elaine Wherry set up a “recruiter honeypot” using a fake online persona named Pete London.
 In the hopes of hiring a great recruiter to fill engineering vacancies at her company, she wanted to test how recruiters would interact with a fictitious engineer.

 The problem was, every single response disappointed her.
 From boilerplate emails to white lies and conflicts of interest, Wherry was so dissatisfied that she ended up not selecting any of the 382 recruiters in the hiring process.
 Instead, she simply hired more engineers as hiring managers and asked them to start recruiting “on the side.”

 This is the exact type of outcome you want to avoid if you’re an IT recruiter.
 Luckily, it is more than possible to achieve success on the job once you’ve mastered the right techniques.

-What Is An IT Recruiter?
+What Is an IT Recruiter?

-Like other recruiters, an IT recruiter’s responsibilities include finding and screening candidates, arranging interviews, and acting as a liaison between companies and prospective employees.
+Like other recruiters, an IT recruiter’s responsibilities include finding and screening qualified candidates, arranging interviews, and acting as a liaison between companies and prospective employees.
 Ultimately, recruiters are responsible for finding a good fit for an open position.